 Salary Potential for an Application Systems Analyst Career

 BLS data from May 2013 revealed that computer systems analysts enjoy an average annual salary of $85,320.
 Recent bachelor’s degree program graduates will typically start out at the lower end of the scale and move up in salary with experience and advanced education.
-Earning an MS in information technology with a concentration in database administration can help professionals advance and earn up to $125,460 in the top 10% of the field.
+Earning an MBA with a specialization in information technology management can help professionals advance and earn up to $125,460 in the top 10% of the field.

 Education and Training

 Many employers prefer to hire application systems analysts with at least a bachelor’s degree in a computer-related field.
-Some positions may require an MBA with a specialization in information technology management or an MSIT with a concentration in database administration.
+Some positions may require an advanced degree in information technology.
 Previous IT experience is also an asset, and may be obtained through internships or work-study programs while pursuing a degree.

 An application systems analyst career can begin with earning a bachelor’s degree in computer information systems.
 Coursework usually includes statistics, introduction to Internet applications, continuous quality management, survey of software systems, and systems analysis and design.